 The program takes a Christ-centered approach in small, intimate classes.
 Within the department, the faculty is highly accessible and genuine in their approach to students.
 Students in the program learn how to assess and evaluate fitness levels for individuals and groups, design, implement, manage, and evaluate fitness programs.
-All students complete a mandatory internship in a local health/fitness facility.
+All students gain hands-on experience through the completion of a practicum or internship in a local health/fitness facility.

 Students will find employment opportunities in both public and private health and fitness facilities, worksite and health care settings.
-The program also provides appropriate preparation for individuals desiring to pursue graduate study in fitness, health, and exercise science programs.
+The program also provides appropriate preparation for individuals desiring to pursue graduate study in physical/occupational therapy, fitness, health, and exercise science programs.

-Requirements for a Major in Exercise Science
+Requirements for a B.S. in Exercise Science

-✓ Degree Requirements
+Degree Requirements:

-- Completion of the General Education Core (56 credits) BL 101 or 103 and BL 102 or 104 required in the Gen-Ed CM 220 required in the Gen-Ed - MT 105 or MT 121 required in the Gen-Ed - Completion of the General Education Competencies - Completion of the Exercise Science Major Core (49 credits) - Completion of an Exercise Science Concentration (18-19 credits) - Completion of 27 credits at the 300-level or above Completion of 122-123 credit hours with a minimum GPA of 2.0 (two terms and 32 - credit hours must be completed at Montreat College)
+BIOL 1111, 1101 or BIOL 1123, 1103 and BIOL 1112, 1102 or BIOL 1124, 1104 required in the Gen-Ed

+COMM 1220 or OREC 3212 required in the Gen-Ed

+MATH 1310 or MATH 1320 required in the Gen-Ed

+Completion of the Exercise Science Major Core (49 credits)

+Completion of an Exercise Science Concentration (18-19 credits)

+Completion of 122-123 credit hours with a min.
+GPA of 2.0 (two terms and 32 credit hours must be completed at Montreat College)